sflin/clopper/README.md

 ```

 # Important notes
+* Be careful to name your instances NOT after the system-ports 0 to 1023 since these require super-user privileges for access.
 * As the IP-addresses of the instances frequently change, consider running "$ ssh-keygen -f ~/.ssh/known_hosts" before each execution.
 * Installation on the instances should take around five minutes.
 Amongst others, you can monitor its progress in the generated log-file "clopper-log.log".
 The file will be generated in the /clopper root directory.
 * The results should be continuously written to the cloud-storage bucket version by version.
 Besides the generated log-file, you can monitor the program progress in the [console](https://console.cloud.google.com/storage).